Inverness to Aberdeen: What to See and Do (inc Maps & Pics)

 Keith Old Bridge

 It was built in 1609 as a packhorse crossing by a couple who lived nearby, Thomas Moray and his wife, Janet Lindsay.
-They built the bridge at their own expense because they were concerned about the dangers of crossing the ford.
+They built the bridge at their own expense because they were concerned about the dangers of crossing the Ford.
 On the eastern side, you can see a worn carving of their coat of arms.

 In 1706, Daniel Defoe, author of Robinson Crusoe, apparently crossed the bridge and, admiring it, declared it to be a ‘fine bridge‘.